Transportation

 This tractor is used when transporting rubber dinghies to the beach, Chuanfan (‘Sail Rock’), Kenting National Park, Taiwan.
 (Photo copyright © by Kaj Halberg)

-This elderly man in the town of Shenghsing, Taiwan, is transporting goods (and his wife) on a mini-tractor.
+An elderly man in the town of Shenghsing, Taiwan, transports goods (and his wife) on a mini-tractor.
 (Photo copyright © by Kaj Halberg)

-Another mini-tractor, transporting goods and people, Shigatse, Tibet.
+This mini-tractor in Shigatse, Tibet, is transporting goods and people.
 (Photo copyright © by Kaj Halberg)

 Boats and ships

-Boats and ships are dealt with in depth on the page Culture: Boats and ships.
+Transportation with boats and ships is described on the page Culture: Boats and ships.

 Trains